 So you’ve bought a new vehicle and you’re ready to drive.
 Whether it’s brand new or just new to you, there are a few important aspects of vehicle ownership that you’ll need to address before you drive off into the sunset.
+Car Registration is just one of the many costs involved.

 At Finance EZI, we see a lot of our customers get caught short when that troublesome registration fee comes up each year.
 We know how it feels: it seems like you only just paid the last one!
 We’ve seen enough flustered customers to be able to give you the rundown on what vehicle registration is all about, and provide some quick tips for being prepared when your rego bill rolls around.

-What you’re paying for with Rego
+What you’re paying for with Car Registration

 As we all know, Australian law requires all motor vehicles to be registered with state governments before they can be driven legally.
 Your car registration ensures that your vehicle is roadworthy, and makes for quick identification on the roads.